viscid-hub/Viscid/doc/installation.rst

 .. warning::

     Do **not** install Mayavi using pip into an Anaconda environment.
-This will break your conda environment in a way that requires you to reinstall Anaconda.
-The issue is that pip happily clobbers some parts of pyqt that are hard linked to a cache in conda.
+This will break your environment in a way that requires you to reinstall Anaconda.
+The issue is that pip happily clobbers some parts of pyqt that are hard linked to a cache.
 You have been warned.

 .. note::

     I do not recommend using the ``conda-forge`` channel for VTK or Mayavi.
 These binaries frequently have runtime problems caused by interactions with specific versions of vtk / pyqt.

 Installing Mayavi can be a mine field of incompatible dependencies.
-To help, here is a table to help you choose your poison.
+Here is a table to help you choose your poison.
 If your environment is not in the table, then it is likely not supported by Mayavi / VTK.

 .. cssclass:: table-striped